wlshepherd/Portfolio/README.md

 # William's Computing Portfolio

 ## Description:
-Hello, I'm Will!
-I've recently graduated from Cardiff University and have a background in computer-science and cyber security
+Hello, I'm William!
+I've recently completed my cyber security & technology masters degree from Cardiff University and currently looking to get my first job in the computing / technology industry.
+I have a strong interest a wide range of fields, including the following: cyber security, data analysis, front-end development and digital forensics.

 ## Projects: